 - Faster use, faster income for modular homes.

-The Automated Builder, October 2007 issue listed 28 advantages and benefits for modular buildings:
+The Automated Builder, October 2007 issue listed more than 20 advantages and benefits for modular buildings:

 - Always lower interest costs